-During this time, as we await the postponed General Conference 2020, the Minnesota Conference Extended Cabinet wants to make clear our commitments around LGBTQIA+ inclusion.
+During this time, as we await the postponed General Conference 2020 that will take place in 2024, the Minnesota Conference Extended Cabinet wants to make clear our commitments around LGBTQIA+ inclusion.

 We believe that God’s grace is offered to all, and we will strive to be lavishly generous when it comes to inclusion.